-Operating revenues at the University as of June 30, 2011 increased by 10.6% over the previous fiscal year.
+Operating revenues at the University as of June 30, 2012 increased by 8.6% over the previous fiscal year.
 The following is a brief summary of the significant changes:

-• Student fee revenues, after scholarship allowances, were \$170.1 million in 2011, compared to \$154.6 million in 2010.
-This increase is a result of enrollment changes and a tuition increase approved by the Kansas Board of Regents for fiscal year 2011.
+• Student fee revenues, after scholarship allowances, were \$183.3 million in 2012, compared to \$170.1 million in 2011.
+This increase is a result of enrollment changes and a tuition increase approved by the Kansas Board of Regents for fiscal year 2012.

-- Grants and contracts (federal, state and local, and non-governmental) increased \$17.8 million from the previous fiscal year.
-This category of revenue includes funds received for sponsored research activities and athletic contractual agreements. - Sales and services increased \$6.1 million from the previous fiscal year. - Auxiliary enterprises increased \$3.2 million from the previous fiscal year.
+- Grants and contracts (federal, state and local, and non-governmental) increased \$12.2 million from the previous fiscal year.
+This category of revenue includes funds received for sponsored research activities and athletic contractual agreements. - Sales and services increased \$10.3 million from the previous fiscal year. - Auxiliary enterprises increased \$1.4 million from the previous fiscal year.
 Auxiliary enterprises include Housing, Parking, University health services, Child Care Center and a variety of other smaller services.
-The increase is attributable to an increase in child care, housing and parking fees. - Other operating revenues decreased \$5.9 million.
-The majority of this decrease is due to a one-time payment related to energy conservation measures in the previous fiscal year.
-Contributions increased \$9.8 million, which is directly attributed to the K-State Athletics, Inc.
+The increase is attributable to an increase in housing fees, as well as an expansion in the housing system infrastructure. - Other operating revenues decreased \$0.2 million and contributions increased \$5.5 million, which are both directly attributed to the K-State Athletics, Inc.

-Total non-operating revenues were up 2.4% from the prior year from \$185.9 million to \$190.4 million.
+Total non-operating revenues were down 2.5% from the prior year from \$190.4 million to \$185.5 million.
 The following is a brief summary of the significant changes:

-- State appropriations, the largest single source of revenue at the University, increased from \$163.5 million to \$164.7 million. - Investment income increased \$.5 million, which is reflective of national market conditions. - Student fees collected for capital projects remained constant. - Non-operating federal grants and contracts increased \$2.7 million, predominately consisting of PELL grant revenue.
+- State appropriations, the largest single source of revenue at the University, decreased from \$164.7 million to \$161.5 million. - Investment income decreased \$2.2 million, which is reflective of national market conditions. - Student fees collected for capital projects increased \$0.2 million. - Non-operating federal grants and contracts increased \$0.4 million, predominately consisting of PELL grant revenue.